VegFest/OaklandVeg.com/index.md

 ---

 <p style="font-size: 1em; border: 1px dotted lightgray; padding: 10px">
   Looking for info about <a href="https://OaklandVegFest.com">Oakland VegFest</a>?
 It's on May 20, 2017 at Lake Merritt Amphitheater.
-Exhibitors and sponsor <a href="https://oaklandvegfest.com/apply/">click here to apply</a>.
 </p>

 ## VegWeek Schedule